-INDIVIDUAL IMMEDIATE NON-VARIABLE ANNUITY CONTRACT STANDARDS
+INDIVIDUAL IMMEDIATE VARIABLE ANNUITY CONTRACT STANDARDS

-- 1. Date Adopted: May 30, 2008 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Immediate Non-Variable Annuity products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards apply to individual life contingent immediate non-variable annuity contracts, both with or without a period certain, that provide for a single premium payment, modified single premium or flexible premium payments and that provide for all funds to be held in the general account.
-The standards apply to any type of level or non-level guaranteed annuity payments for the life of the contract.
-An immediate annuity with the characteristics described within the scope of this document that is used to fund a structured settlement is covered by these standards.
-The standards also apply to substandard immediate annuities. - 3.
-Rules Repealed, Amended or Suspended by the Rule: None - 4.
+- 1. Date Adopted: November 15, 2014 - 2.
+Purpose and Scope: These standards apply to individual life contingent immediate variable annuity contracts, both with or without a period certain, that provide for a single premium payment, and that provide for funds to be held in separate accounts only or in separate and general accounts.
+The standards apply to fixed and/or variable annuity payments for the life of the contract - 3.
+Rules Repealed, Amended or Suspended by the Rule: In accordance with the 5-year Commission Review of Rules required by § 119 of the Rule for the Adoption, Amendment and Repeal of Rules for the Interstate Insurance Product Regulation Commission, this rule amends the Individual Immediate Variable Annuity Contract Standards adopted by the Interstate Insurance Product Regulation Commission ("IIPRC") on May 30, 2008.
+The amendments apply only to new filings received after the effective date of the amendments.
+It is not necessary to resubmit previously approved forms to comply with these amendments, or to suspend use of previously approved forms that do not comply with these amendments.
+See the Transmittal Memo under the Standards History on the Record for a more detailed description of the amendments. - 4.
 Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
 Required Findings: None - 6.
-Effective Date: September 11, 2008
+Effective Date: March 5, 2015